adhamsaadi/WebDesign/README.md

 # Getting started

-How to run
+How to Run

-After cloning the repo, do the following to setup the app:
+After cloning the repo, follow these steps to set up the app:

-1- from the backend folder, execute those lines:
+In the backend folder, execute the following commands:

     source env/bin/activate
     python manage.py createsuperuser
     python manage.py runserver

-2- the django server should now be up and running.
+The Django server should now be up and running.

-3- from the frontend folder, execute those lines:
+In the frontend folder, execute the following commands:

     npm install
     npm start

-4- now go to the url located after Access URLs:
+Now, navigate to the URL provided after "Access URLs".

-5- and you should see the website in the browser
+You should see the website in your browser.

-About the project
+About the Project

-In this project, I try to provide a simple boilerplate for anyone who wants to use Django as a backend, and offer jwt-auth based API.
-Also, I implemented a simple notes app example using React (react-boilerplate).
-In case you have any questions about the code, please feel free to ask.
+In this project, we provide a simple boilerplate for anyone who wants to use Django as a backend and offers a JWT-auth based API.
+We have also implemented a simple notes app example using React (react-boilerplate).
+If you have any questions about the code, please feel free to ask.

-React Localhost : 127.0.0.1:3000
+React Localhost: 127.0.0.1:3000

-]Django localhost : 127.0.0.1:8000
+Django Localhost: 127.0.0.1:8000

-We have used Material UI from https://material-ui.com/ and install some extra features to our react project for example Icones and Labs packages.

-we have used Html forms and php for Login and Sign up forms.
+We have used Material UI from https://material-ui.com/ and installed some extra features to our React project, such as Icons and Labs packages.
+We have also used HTML forms and PHP for login and sign-up forms.